 COMMENT: If a choir were to sing the “Old-Time Gospel Version” of Love is the Spirit of This Church at an interfaith or secular gathering, the spoken ad lib sections could be used to address the issue head on.
 The speaker might say: “That’s right, it’s love!
 And what if the place we’re talking about is a synagogue or mosque, a meeting house or shelter, a school or workplace, a family or support group?
 Well, then make that place about love!
 Make it all about love!
 Embody the spirit of love everywhere you go!”

-EXPAND: You might call this method the “Gilbert and Sullivan,” since it was inspired by performers who slip clever modern references into Sullivan’s more comic lyrics.
+EXPAND: I like to call this method the “Gilbert and Sullivan,” since it was inspired by the common practice of slipping clever modern references into Sullivan’s lyrics.
 After singing the first half of Love is the Spirit of This Church as written, allow some of your own elaborations to creep into the subsequent choruses, ever widening the circle of love.
-(Hint: You get extra credit if your original lyric scans.)
+(You get extra credit if your new lyric scans.)

 “For it’s love, yes it’s love,